Stirling-Tools/Stirling-Tools.github.io/docs/Paid-Offerings.md

 If you're upgrading from Stirling PDF V1 with an existing license:

 1. Your existing license key will continue to work
-2. You can enter it manually via Settings → Admin Plan
+2. You can enter it manually via Settings → Plan
 3. Or, re-activate through the in-app purchase flow
 4. Contact support@stirlingpdf.com if you encounter any issues